-- Distribute post-it notes and a sharpie for each participant.
+- Distribute sticky note notes and a sharpie for each participant.

 - Write the following sentence on the canvas: “How do you feel?”

-- Ask the following to the participants: “please draw a thing that better express how you feel right now, in the context of this meeting” (consider saying vehicle, animal, object, super-hero, or view instead of ‘thing’).
+- Ask participants: “Please draw something that better expresses how you feel right now, in the context of this meeting” (consider saying vehicle, animal, object, super-hero or view instead of “something”).

-- Ask the participants to place their post-it with the drawing on the common canvas, and, if they want, to say something about their drawing.
+- Ask participants to place their sticky note with the drawing on the common canvas, and, if they want, to say something about their drawing.

-We have used this activity asking people to draw vehicles, animals, and objects.
-This activity is similar to the one word activity, but with drawings instead of word to express feelings.
+We have done this activity asking people to draw vehicles, animals, and objects.
+This activity is similar to the one word activity, but with drawings instead of words to express feelings.